mgolfieri/homepage/README.md

 ## Stanford work
 Mostly found here (at least what could have been release to the public): https://code.stanford.edu/et-iedo-public Noteworthy projects:
-  * [Kite](https://code.stanford.edu/et-iedo-public/kite), a flask-based data aggregator pulling info about assets from various sources in parallel.
+  * [Kite](https://code.stanford.edu/et-iedo-public/kite), a Kubernetes-based flask data aggregator webapp pulling info about assets from various sources in parallel.
 Supports Jira, ServiceNow, Datadog, BigFix, Qualys, and others.
 [Quick preso here](http://tcg.sh/kite-preso).
-  * [Giramelo](https://code.stanford.edu/et-iedo-public/giramelo) a flask-based app to create complex Jiras through web forms for recurring complex operations activities.
+  * [Giramelo](https://code.stanford.edu/et-iedo-public/giramelo) a Kubernetes-based flask-based app to create complex Jiras through web forms for recurring complex operations activities.
 Meant to be easily expanded without programming knowledge via templated structure.
   * [qqualys](https://code.stanford.edu/et-iedo-public/qqualys), a CLI tool to deal with Qualys through its awkward APIs, sparing admins from wasting a good chunk of their lives dealing with the terrible UI and its popups.

 The rest is available only to Stanford employees.
 If you are: https://code.stanford.edu/et-iedo